yuxuchen/Data-Engineering-Portfolio-Iris/README.md

 # 💡 Yuxuan(Iris)'s Data Engineering Portfolio

 ## 👋 About Me
-Hi, I'm Iris, a Data Engineer with experience in cloud-based data pipelines, ETL, and big data analytics.
+Hi, I'm Iris, a Data Engineer/ Technical Data Analyst with experience in cloud-based data pipelines, ETL, and big data analytics.
 I have hands-on experience working with **AWS, Azure, and GCP**, developing scalable data solutions for real-time and batch processing.

 ---